About the Watersheds

 The Bass River and Deer Creek Restoration Project is funded by a 319 nonpoint source grant from the State of Michigan’s Department of Environment, Great Lakes, and Energy (EGLE).
 Through this grant, the OCD can offer education/outreach, technical assistance, and funding to landowners to implement conservation practices to reduce nonpoint source pollution.
 The program offers cost share to both residential property owners through our Septic Assistance Program and agricultural producers through our Farm BMP program.

-- Homeowners within watershed boundaries may be eligible for funding to replace their septic systems.
+- Homeowners located within watershed boundaries may be eligible for funding to inspect, repair, or replace their septic systems.

-- Cost share can cover up to 75% of the cost to repair or replace your system.
+- Cost-share can cover up to 75% of the cost to repair or replace septic systems.

 Septic Application Forms